PT-2025-21753 · Unknown+10 · Gnu C Library+10

 Description

-Implement access control mechanisms, such as SELinux or AppArmor, to limit the ability to manipulate environment variables.
+Implement access control mechanisms such as SELinux or AppArmor to restrict the manipulation of environment variables.

 Exploit